hypermodern-python/website/docs/chapter02.md

     session.run("pytest")
 ```

-This file defines a session named `tests` that installs and runs pytest.
+This file defines a session named `tests` that installs and runs pytest on Python 3.8 and 3.9.
 The second argument to `session.install` refers to the current directory, containing your Poetry project.
 This means that the session installs your package into the same environment as pytest.